-- Young children in foster care are much more likely to experience delays in emotional, social, and cognitive development.
+- Young children in child welfare are much more likely to experience delays in emotional, social, and cognitive development.

-- 82% of young children in foster care show elevated signs of stress (cortisol), which inhibits healthy brain development.
+- 82% of young children in child welfare show elevated signs of stress (cortisol), which inhibits healthy brain development.

 - Current Child Welfare and Legal Systems are not set up to meet the needs of infants and toddlers, especially that of repairing the relationship between parent and child after maltreatment.